 I served as Director of St. Hubert’s Dog Training School for 23 years.
 In May of 2004 my business partner and I opened The K9 Campus Dog Training School in Randolph NJ, where I continued to teach competitive obedience for four more years until we decided to sell the school.
-In January of 2008 I opened Riverstone Dog Training, offering competitive obedience classes and private lessons in NY and PA.
+In January of 2008 I opened Riverstone Dog Training, offering competitive obedience classes and private lessons at The K9 Jym in Colmar PA.

 As a professional dog trainer, my own dogs speak loudly for me.
-Buddy was followed by seven Belgian Malinois and one Belgian Tervuren – Shanna, Kayla, Capri, Trip, River, Lake, Dune, and Echo.
+Buddy was followed by eight Belgian Malinois and one Belgian Tervuren – Shanna, Kayla, Capri, Trip, River, Dune, Echo, Torrent, and Kya.
 All attained advanced obedience titles in AKC competition and competed on a national level.
 I have also trained and competed in breed, agility, and herding.
 Perhaps my greatest love is taking my dogs hiking and swimming, which we do every chance we get.

 Why “Riverstone”?
-Well, my 15 year old Malinois River is beyond special.
+Well, my Malinois River was beyond special.
 His name, Kanduit’s Fleuve de la Vie, means “River of Life” in French.
 I also happen to love the beautiful rocks known as riverstones, and collect them in the rivers of Vermont.
 River’s nicknames quickly became Riverstone, Stone, and Stony.
 So – “Riverstone Dog Training” was only fitting!